Skip to Content

 A Sumatran orangutan climbs a tree in the Gunung Leuser National Park.

-On top of that, trekking in the Gunung Leuser National Park next to Bukit Lawang gives you a good chance of seeing species such as Thomas’s langur, a monkey endemic to Sumatra (in other words, only found in Sumatra) and gibbons.
+Trekking in the Gunung Leuser National Park next to Bukit Lawang also gives you a good chance at seeing species such as Thomas’s langur, a monkey endemic to Sumatra (in other words, only found in Sumatra) and gibbons.

 Thomas' langur monkey gazes at the camera in a tree near Bukit Lawang.